-Sophie Buchaillard is a freelance writer, editor, critic and translator living in South Wales.
+Sophie Buchaillard is a freelance writer, editor, and well-being facilitator living in South Wales.
 Her second novel, Assimilation was described as a blend of magic realism and thriller.
 Her first novel, This is Not Who We Are, was nominated for the Wales Book of the Year.
 Recently, she was a finalist for the Bridport Poetry Prize.
-Her debut poetry pamphlet is due out in October.
+Her debut poetry pamphlet Painting Over the Cracks is due out in October.
 She is currently working on her third novel.

 Sophie Buchaillard was born in Paris to a family with roots in Morocco and South East Asia, and lived in France, Spain, England, and the United States.
-She moved to Wales at the age of twenty-three, and has lived there longer than anywhere else by now.
+She moved to Wales at the age of twenty-three, and has lived there for 25 years.

 Sophie writes about belonging through fiction, non-fiction, and poetry.
 Her second novel, Assimilation (Honno, 2024), examines how travel, memory, and family stories influence our identities, often clashing with the idea of a nation-state.
 Her first novel, This Is Not Who We Are (Seren Books), was shortlisted for the Rhys Davies Trust Fiction Award and the Wales Book of the Year 2023.

 She has contributed essays to Woman’s Wales?
-(Parthian, 2024), An Open Door (Parthian, 2022), and the COVID-themed collection Together and Apart (Square Wheel Press, 2021).
+(Parthian, 2024), An Open Door (Parthian, 2022), and the COVID-themed collection Together and Apart (Square Wheel Press, 2021) and written extensively about the 1994 genocide of the Tutsi in Rwanda.
 Her essays have appeared in various literary magazines, including Wales Arts Review, ByLine Times, Modron Magazine and The Friday Poem.

 She edits and translates works from French to English and serves on the Translation Board for The Other Side of Hope, a magazine for refugee and immigrant writers.
 She was the Book Reviews Editor for Intersectional Perspectives: Identity, Culture, and Society.